Blinx 2: Masters of Time and Space: Plot

 The player can choose to play as either members of the Time Sweepers (anthropomorphic cat) or the Tom Toms (pig) on their mission to prevent a threat which will result in a global catastrophe by finding the eight fragments of the all-powerful Big Crystal.
 Some Tom Tom pigs accidentally destroy the legendary Big Crystal upon discovering it.
 As a result, the Time Sweepers and the Tom Toms then fight past many time glitch monsters and with each other.
 Upon completing levels when playing as the Time Sweepers, a short cinematic plays of the mysterious Time Angel, who wants her crystal repaired.
 At the end of the game, the player's Time Sweepers join with a team which must go to a mysterious part of an alternate universe to defeat the Scissor Demon, a mission from which they cannot return.
 The team is easily defeated by the demon until a squad of Tom Toms, including the player's custom Tom Toms, arrive.
 The Tom Toms' leader gives the player's Time Sweeper the other half of the big crystal which enables the player to hurt the Demon.
 Once the Scissor Demon is defeated, it dissolves.
 The screen then fades to white, at which point the Angel thanks the Time Sweepers and the Tom-Toms for their efforts.

 Development

 Blinx: The Time Sweeper was released in 2002 for the Xbox.
-Microsoft had aimed to create a game that appealed to Japanese gamers and even potentially create a mascot for Japan out of titular character Blinx.
-However, they found the game receiving only mixed-to-positive reviews, with it not selling as well as they had hoped in Japan.
+Microsoft had aimed to create a game that appealed to Japanese gamers and even potentially create a mascot for Japan out of titular character Blinx, but they found the game receiving only mixed-to-positive reviews, with it not selling as well as they had hoped in Japan.
 Despite this, the game sold over 600,000 copies worldwide as of 2004, causing Microsoft to green light a sequel in hopes of releasing a significantly improved product that would make much more of an impact.
 Takuya Matsumoto was brought on to co-direct with Naoto Ohshima, director of the original game, due to his significant contributions as main programmer of Blinx and the increased scale of the sequel.